codatio/codat-docs/docs/expenses/config-and-categorize.md

 ### Override settings

-You can set the suppliers and bank accounts that will be associated with expense transactions at the [configuration level](/expenses/config-and-categorize#create-configuration) or at the [transaction level](/sync-for-expenses-api#/operations/create-expense-transaction#request-body) when creating an item of spend.
+Your customer would have previous set the default suppliers and bank accounts that will be associated with expense transactions at the [configuration level](/expenses/config-and-categorize#create-configuration).

+You should also enable your customer to override the default settings at the [transaction level](/sync-for-expenses-api#/operations/create-expense-transaction#request-body) when creating an item of spend.
 Setting these at the transaction level means you can sync a more accurate representation of who or where the spend should be associated with in the accounting platform.

 If no override is set at the transaction level, the spend item will be associated with the supplier or bank account configured for the company.